Medicare What's Buzzing

 Written by Diane Archer

 All sorts of proposed changes for people in Medicare Advantage are afoot, reports Allison Bell for ThinkAdvisor.
-The Centers for Medicare and Medicaid Services has released proposed rules effective 2027 that could offer one important protection to people in Medicare Advantage who lose their in-network doctors.
-But, the proposed rules largely benefit insurers, eliminating several protections against misleading marketing, health inequities, and prior authorization gaming.
+The Centers for Medicare and Medicaid Services has released proposed rules effective 2027 that largely benefit insurers, eliminating several protections against misleading marketing, health inequities, and prior authorization gaming.

-The proposed rules, if finalized, would give Medicare Advantage enrollees who lose their in-network providers mid-year the right to switch to another Medicare plan without CMS approval.
+One proposed rule, if finalized, would give Medicare Advantage enrollees who lose their in-network providers mid-year the right to switch to another Medicare plan without CMS approval.
 However, it does not appear that this new rule would give Medicare Advantage enrollees a guaranteed right to enroll in a Medigap plan if they opted to switch to Traditional Medicare.
+Consequently, if their in-network providers have opted out of all Medicare Advantage plans, as many have been doing, they would still likely not be able to continue care with these providers without paying entirely out of pocket for that care.

-Medicare Advantage enrollees currently only have that right if CMS deems that there has been a “significant change” in their provider network.
-But, they must wait for a CMS determination to switch out of their Medicare Advantage plan.
-The CMS determination can take a long time, preventing enrollees’ continuity of care from the same physicians and hospitals
+Medicare Advantage enrollees currently only have the right to disenroll from their Medicare Advantage plans mid-year if CMS deems that there has been a “significant change” in their provider network.
+They must wait for a CMS determination to switch out of their Medicare Advantage plan.
+The CMS determination can take a long time, preventing enrollees’ continuity of care from the same physicians and hospitals.
+But, if CMS makes the determination, they have a guaranteed right to buy Medicare supplemental coverage (Medigap) if they opt to switch to traditional Medicare.
+People in traditional Medicare generally get Medigap for financial security.

 Of concern, if finalized, the proposed rules would also give insurance agents more leeway to approach prospective customers and sign them up for a Medicare Advantage plan after an “educational” meeting.
 Worse still, they would give third parties selling Medicare Advantage plans more leeway to use images of a Medicare card in their marketing materials; they would no longer need CMS approval.